ballerina-platform/ballerina-website/swan-lake/development-tutorials/observability/prometheus_guide.md

 ## Set up Grafana

-[Grafana](https://grafana.com/) can be used to visualize Ballerina metrics provided for prometheus.
-First, users need to setup Ballerina project to observe metrics in prometheus.
-Please follow steps mentioned above.
+[Grafana](https://grafana.com/) can be used to visualize Ballerina metrics provided for Prometheus.
+First, users need to set up the Ballerina project to observe metrics in Prometheus.
+Please follow the steps mentioned above.

 Let’s use Grafana to visualize metrics in a dashboard.
 For this, we need to install Grafana and configure Prometheus as a data source.
 Follow the steps below to configure Grafana.

 1. Start Grafana as a Docker container with the command below.